 The Experiment to Detect the Global EoR Signature (EDGES) is a collaboration between ASU and MIT, with funding from the U.S. NSF and site support from the Australian CSIRO.
-The project aims to detect the global (all-sky) 21 cm signal through full sky observations individual dipole antennas.
+The project aims to detect the global (all-sky) 21 cm signal through observations with individual dipole antennas.
 EDGES is located at the Murchison Radio-astronomy Observatory (MRO) in Western Australia (-26.7148, 116.6044), which is the same site used by Australian SKA Precursor (ASKAP), the Murchison Widefield Array (MWA), and the future SKA Low-Frequency Aperture Array (LFAA).
 This location was chosen due to its radio-quiet conditions below 200 MHz.
 The experiment consists of two instruments: 1) a high-band instrument sensitive to 100-200 MHz, and 2) a low-band instrument sensitive to 50-100 MHz.
-The instruments are identical except for their antennas and ground planes, which are scaled copies.
+The instruments are nearly identical except for their antennas and ground planes, which are scaled copies.

 Sky radiation is collected by a wideband dipole-like “blade” antenna consisting of two rectangular metal panels mounted horizontally above a metal ground plane.
 We have replaced our earlier “fourpoint” antenna because the blade provides nearly ideal achromatic beams (Mozdzen et al. 2016).
 A receiver is installed underneath the ground plane, directly below the antenna panels.
 A balun is based on the design of Roberts (1957) is used to guide radiation from the antenna panels to the receiver.
 The ground plane rests directly on the physical ground and consists of a 5x5 meter solid metal assembly (10x10 meter mesh for the low-band).
 This ground plane provides a stable high-conductivity electric boundary to the antenna under varying environmental conditions and is critical for achieving the expected smooth wideband response of the antenna.